 We believe that our properties comply in all material respects with applicable environmental laws.
 Unidentified environmental liabilities could arise, however, and could have a material adverse effect on our financial condition and performance.
 Additionally, even after we have sold a property, we may be liable for environmental liabilities that occurred during our ownership.
-Federal, state and local laws and regulations relating to the protection of the environmental leabilities or toxic substances or petroleum product releases at the property.
+Federal, state and local laws and regulations relating to the protection of the environment may require a current or previous owner or operator of real estate to investigate and remediate hazardous or toxic substances or petroleum product releases at the property.
 The owner or operator may be required to pay a governmental entity or third parties for property damage, and for investigation and remediation costs incurred by the parties in connection with the contamination.
 These laws typically impose clean-up responsibility and liability without regard to whether the owner or operator knew of or caused the presence of the contaminants.
 Even if more than one person may have been responsible for the contamination, each person covered by the environmental laws may be held responsible for all of the clean-up costs incurred.
 In addition, third parties may sue the owner or operator of a site for damages and costs resulting from environmental contamination emanating from that site.
 Environmental laws also govern the presence, maintenance and removal of toxic or hazardous substances.
 These laws require that owners or operators of buildings properly manage and maintain these substances and notify and train those who may come into contact with them and undertake special precautions.
-These laws may impose fines and penalties on building owners or operators who fail to comply with these requirements and may allow third parties to seek recovery from owners or operator for personal injury associated with exposure to toxic or hazardous materials.
+These laws may impose fines and penalties on building owners or operators who fail to comply with these requirements and may allow third parties to seek recovery from owners or operators for personal injury associated with exposure to toxic or hazardous materials.